NicksIdeaEngine/dotfiles/refs/sshref.md

 It'll ask you for a password for the server (not the local machine you're on)

 That will display the welcome page.

+# Misc Notes

+- `ssh-agent && ssh-add` will add the passphrase for that session